tercen/starter_guide/docs/workflow.md

-# Analyse Data: Workflow
+# Basic Analysis: Workflow

+## What is a workflow?

 Workflows are pipelines that process data, perform calculations on it, make visualizations, and create reports.

-Press the **New workflow** button
+Press the **New Workflow** button

-Name the workflow. (for example "Example Workflow")
+Name the workflow (for example "Example Workflow").

-Press **Next**

 ![alt text](img/starter_guide_workflow_1.jpg)

 _Note: Pre-defined workflows can be selected.
 These are called Templates.
-Templates are used to standardize pipelines to perform routine analysis or ensure repeatability by following the same analysis steps for each experiment._
+Templates are used to standardize pipelines so that set-up for routine analysis is speeded up or repeatability is ensured through following the same analysis steps for each experiment.

+Typically a Tercen analysis would start with a Template, but, for the purpose of this training exercise we will NOT select a template at this point_

+Press **Ok**

 The Workflow Canvas will load.